 When next he saw the light of day, our tree was being unloaded into a semi-covered pen at a home repair store.
 Before long, families and small children started filtering by his new little section of the world.
 They would prop him upright, and squeeze his needled limbs.
 Then the world would spin around him as the family discussed the merits of every bit of his circumference.
 Still feeling ever so slightly dizzy, our hero was inevitably placed back in the jumble of his fellow trees, and the family moved on to choose a different festive addition to their holiday home.

 Then, about a week before Christmas, a couple walked in searching for a tree that wasn’t too pricey and had just enough character.
 In years past they would obtain a permit to cut down a tree from a tract of land owned by the state.
 But such plans fell through this particular year and so the couple found themselves navigating the surprisingly expensive world of seasonal tree lots.
-Becoming rather desperate—and even entertaining the idea of no tree for the holiday—they received a tip about a home improvement store offering more reasonable options.
-With just the right amount of hope, they visited the store on a weekday afternoon and what should they find but the little hero tree with his slightly crooked spine.
+Becoming rather desperate—and even entertaining the dismal idea of no tree for the holiday—they received a tip about a home improvement store offering more reasonable options.
+With just the right amount of hope—for the scientists among us, that exact measurement is “an inkling”—they visited the store on a weekday afternoon and what should they find but the little hero tree with his slightly crooked spine.
 They happily plucked him from his pen and trundled him away.

 Our tree entertained wild notions of where he might end up next.
 In another truck?
 In a plaza beside an ice skating rink?
 In a different outdoor pen covered in more orange plastic mesh?